JoshRosen/bloom-compiler/README.md

 [RxJS](http://reactive-extensions.github.io/RxJS/) Observer and Observable interfaces for integration with external data sources.

+__This description is out of date, now that I'm moving to punctuation-based control flow:__

 To execute a single logical timestep of a Bloom program, an instance of the RxFlow Javascript runtime performs the following actions: